Poza Tule, Sistema Zacaton

 Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
 In total, this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 Sinkhole with triple bottom

 Geophysical investigations showed that below the shallow pool is located travertine layer with thickness fluctuating from less than 2 m to more than 4 m.
 Below this travertine lid is up to 45 m deep water-filled void.
-Below it there is the next travertine lid – second cap!
+Below it there is the next travertine lid – the second cap!

 Such sealed voids full of thermal water may serve as ideal isolated habitats for anoxic bacteria from the previous ice age periods.

 - Marcus Gary, Poza Tule, Sistema Zacatón, research homepage.
 Accessed on June 27, 2010